httpie/cli/README.rst

                             "h" stands for response headers and "b" for response body.
 Defaults to "hb" which means that the whole response (headers and body) is printed.
+      --verbose, -v         Print the whole request as well as response.
+Shortcut for --print=HBhb.
       --headers, -t         Print only the response headers.
-It's a shortcut for --print=h.
+Shortcut for --print=h.
       --body, -b            Print only the response body.
-It's a shortcut for --print=b.
+Shortcut for --print=b.
       --style STYLE, -s STYLE
                             Output coloring style, one of autumn, borland, bw, colorful, default, emacs, friendly, fruity, manni,